 So here's an excitement embassy from your neighbour to the north: The Great Canadian Beer Hall.

-Every Monday night, starting January 23rd (5pm to 1am), I'll be turning Dirt Candy into the Canadian bar of my dreams: The Great Canadian Beer Hall.
-There will be hockey on TV (starting with the Toronto Maple Leafs game on 1/23), a bar menu, a bunch of Canadian beers and whiskey, and Bloody Caesars (Canada's cocktail), and CIT0002E applications for Canadian citizenship will be available on request.
+Every Monday night (5pm to 1am), I'll be turning Dirt Candy into the Canadian bar of my dreams: The Great Canadian Beer Hall.
+There will be hockey on TV (no NHL games on 1/30 unfortuantely), a bar menu, a bunch of Canadian beers and whiskey, and Bloody Caesars (Canada's cocktail), and CIT0002E applications for Canadian citizenship will be available on request.

 The Great Canadian Beer Hall is a home away from home for Canadians living in New York, and a strong and free wonderland for New Yorkers who’ve always wanted a little more Canada in their lives.

-A limited bar menu includes poutine, nachos, cheese fries, Nanaimo bars, Beaver Tails (choose your topping: Nutella, PB&J, or cinammon sugar), and Spicy Maple Broccoli, but this is a bar, not a restaurant.
+A limited bar menu includes poutine, nachos, cheese fries, Nanaimo bars, Moose Ears (delicious golden Canadian doughnuts — choose your topping: Nutella, PB&J, Maple Butter, cinammon sugar), and Spicy Maple Broccoli, but this is a bar, not a restaurant.
 There are no reservations and no aggravation, only a tantalizing taste of the true north.